-There you have it, the tier list and best weapons in each class for Apex legends Season 9: Legacy.
+There you have it, all the weapons in Apex Legends ranked as well as the best weapons in each class for Apex Legends Season 11.

-For more on Apex, keep it locked on Charlie INTEL for news and updates, and if you liked this article, check out our recent one on all of Seers Legendary skins.
+For more on Apex, keep it locked on Charlie INTEL for news and updates, and if you liked this article, check out our Season 11 review.